 The decision over which aircraft will be used for the Antarctica Fly and Cruise program is at the sole discretion of the tour operator.
 In case of unfavorable conditions or other circumstances beyond the tour operator’s control, either at the point of origin and/or at the destination, the tour operator reserves the right to fly different aircraft than the one described in the program information material.

-Round-trip flights between Punta Arenas and Frei Station, King George Island; one pre-expedition hotel stay with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar; one post-expedition hotel stay with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar on the day of the scheduled return flight from Antarctica; transfer from the airport to the hotel on Day 1; transfer from the airport to the hotel on the day of the scheduled return flight from Antarctica; transfer from the hotel to the airport on the last day of the air-cruise program; cabin accommodations and meals aboard the ship; wine, beer, juice, and soft drinks served with lunch and dinner aboard the ship; complimentary coffee, tea, chocolate, cappuccinos, water, and snacks aboard the ship throughout the expedition; onboard lectures and entertainment; comprehensive pre- and post-voyage information material; loan of waterproof boots for landing in Antarctica; contingency plan (outlined below); IAATO passenger fee.
+Round-trip flights between Punta Arenas and Frei Station on King George Island; one pre-expedition hotel stay with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar, with welcome dinner and drinks on Day 1; one post-expedition hotel stay with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar on the day of the scheduled return flight from Antarctica; group transfer from the airport to the hotel on Day 1; group transfer from the airport to the hotel on the day of the scheduled return flight from Antarctica; group transfer from the hotel to the airport on the last day of the air-cruise program; shipboard accommodations; gear on loan (waterproof rubber boots); all meals aboard the ship; wine, beer, juice, and soft drinks served with lunch and dinner aboard the ship; complimentary coffee, tea, chocolate, cappuccinos, water, and snacks aboard the ship throughout the expedition; onboard lectures and entertainment; comprehensive pre- and post-voyage information material; contingency plan (outlined below); IAATO passenger fee.
 Subject to change without notice.